Azu001-Cyber/healthcare_management_system/README.md

 * Restrict access to sensitive data based on user roles.

 2. Patient, Doctor, and Nurse Management
-* Allow patients and doctors to register, update and view profiles.
+* Allow patients and doctors and nurse to register, update and view profiles.
 * Store essential information such as medical history, specialization, and contact details
 * Enable the admin to manage staff and patient records efficiently